North East Weight of Loads Group

 Local roads are typically designed with a 20 year design life.
 A 10% overload by a heavy vehicle will increase the damage caused by 45% and reduce this working life to 13.8 years and a 50% overload will cause 285% increase in damage with a resultant reduction in the working life to 5.2 years.

 How Is Newlog Funded?

 Newlog is a cooperative that is self-supporting financially.
-It relies solely for its income from contributions from member Councils a contribution from the RTA and income from fines.
+It relies solely for its income from contributions from member Councils a contribution from the RMS and income from fines.

 Success Of The Operation